2007 CFL season: Television

 On February 28, 2007, the CFL announced details of the 2007 broadcast schedule which included all 77 games broadcast across the country by partners TSN, CBC or RDS.

 The year's regular season schedule saw 50 games aired on TSN, which were also carried live on TSN Broadband, 22 games on CBC and a minimum of 16 Montreal Alouettes' games on RDS.
 Coverage of the entire post-season, including the 95th Grey Cup in Toronto, Ontario, returned to CBC and RDS in the fall.
-The 2007 season would be the CBC's final season as a CFL broadcaster for the foreseeable future, as the CFL and TSN began an exclusive 5-year deal with the 2008 CFL season.
+The 2007 season would be the CBC's final season as a CFL broadcaster for the foreseeable future, as the CFL and TSN began an exclusive deal with the 2008 CFL season.
+It would also be the last CFL season to be carried on any over-the-air broadcaster for 17 years, as it would not be until 2024 that TSN—which had repeatedly renewed its exclusive deal with the CFL multiple times after its initial 5-year term—sub-licensed any CFL content to sister network CTV.

 TSN's 50-game CFL broadcast schedule became available for the first time ever on multiple TSN distribution platforms.
 All 50 games aired live on TSN and TSN Broadband, with a minimum of 35 broadcasts produced and televised in High Definition on TSN HD.
 The majority of HD telecasts aired Friday nights during the 11th season of Wendy's Friday Night Football.

 TSN's broadcast schedule got underway on June 28 with a season opening double-header featuring BC at Toronto followed by Winnipeg at Edmonton.
 Additional highlights included two Grey Cup rematches featuring Montreal vs. BC (Aug.
 31 and Sept.
 9), the traditional Labour Day Classic Weekend with Winnipeg at Saskatchewan (Sept.
 2) and the Hall of Fame Game featuring Winnipeg at Hamilton (Sept.
 15).

 The first of 22 CFL on CBC regular-season games aired on Saturday, June 30 when the Hamilton Tiger-Cats played the Calgary Stampeders at McMahon Stadium.
 CBC's regular-season line-up featured the first-ever CFL on CBC triple-header as well as the traditional double-headers, the Labour Day and Thanksgiving Day Classics.